google/ftc-object-detection/README.md

    process of using and developing machine learning models, to help them better understand the true extents of what is possible.

+## How do I get started?

+Depending on when you are reading this, this library may or may not already be prepackaged with the robot controller app.
+If that is the case, then you can jump directly to the usage guidelines.
+If not, or if you're trying to use this library outisde of the FTC codebase (which is supported, acceptable, and encouraged!), you'll first want to follow the steps in the Installation section.
+You can then continue to the usage section, as above.

 ## How does it work?

 The library's operation can be thought of as being broken into a few distinct